blacktau/blacktau-openauth/README.md

 A library to use when an IOC container is not available or needed.
 This is a hard wired library with an implementation of OpenAuthClientFactory that creates its own dependencies.

-### ASP.net Core Middleware

-#### Blacktau.OpenAuth.AspNet.Authorization

-The core Middleware implementation.
-This can be used directly by itself but all details for a specific resource provider will need to be supplied to the Options when calling UseOAuthAuthorization in IAppBuilder.

-#### Blacktau.OpenAuth.AspNet.Authorization.Twitter

-An implementaion of a Middleware extension of `Blacktau.OpenAuth.AspNet.Authorization` to allow authorization with Twitter (oAuth 1.0a).

-#### Blacktau.OpenAuth.AspNet.Authorization.Facebook

-An implementaion of a Middleware extension of `Blacktau.OpenAuth.AspNet.Authorization` to allow authorization with Facebook (OAuth 2.0).

-#### Blacktau.OpenAuth.AspNet.Authorization.Tumblr

-An implementaion of a Middleware extension of `Blacktau.OpenAuth.AspNet.Authorization` to allow authorization with Tumblr (oAuth 1.0a).

-#### Blacktau.OpenAuth.AspNet.Authorization.Flickr

-An implementaion of a Middleware extension of `Blacktau.OpenAuth.AspNet.Authorization` to allow authorization with Flickr (oAuth 1.0a).

-#### Blacktau.OpenAuth.AspNet.SessionStateStorage

-An implementation of the IStateStorageManager (required for the normal functioning of `Blacktau.OpenAuth.AspNet.Authorization`) that makes use of Asp.Net Core Sessions.

 ### Dependency Injection Containers

 #### Blacktau.OpenAuth.Client.Containers.DependencyInjectedBase